cschneid/sinatra-book/book/Introduction.markdown

 Run this application by `$ ruby hello_world.rb` and load `http://localhost:4567` in your browser.

-As you can see, Sinatra doesn't force you to setup much infrastructure: a request to some URL (_root_ URL in this case) evaluates some Ruby code and returns some text in response.
+As you can see, Sinatra doesn't force you to setup much infrastructure: a request to a URL evaluates some Ruby code and returns some text in response.
+Whatever the block returns is sent back to the browser.

 Real World Applications in Sinatra